 Types of Abortions

-A medical abortion uses drugs (as opposed to surgery) to terminate your pregnancy.
-RU 486 (mifepristone) and misoprostol are the two drugs commonly used for medical abortions.
-This procedure usually requires 3 office visits.
-On the first visit, pills are given to block the effects of progesterone, a pregnancy sustaining hormone.
+A medical or chemical abortion uses drugs (as opposed to surgery) to terminate your pregnancy.
+RU-486 (mifepristone) and misoprostol are the two drugs commonly used for medical abortions.
+This procedure usually requires 2 or 3 office visits.
+On the first visit, pills are given to block the effects of progesterone, a pregnancy-sustaining hormone.
 This drug cuts off the supply of blood and nutrients to the developing embryo.
 On the second visit, another drug is given to cause the uterus to contract and expel the embryo.
 A third visit is done to confirm that the abortion is complete.
 Approximately 1% - 4% of medical abortions are incomplete, requiring a surgical abortion to terminate the pregnancy.

 The side effects of a medical abortion include hemorrhage (heavy bleeding) and infections.
 Abortion pills are only used in early pregnancies.